 Finally, the question might have been: Should there be legislation to give open source software preferential treatment, because proprietary vendors are often playing an unfair game?

-I suspect this depends on the particular domain.
+I suspect this depends on the specific industry.
 My colleagues at the Open Source Business Association argue strongly in favor of giving open source software preferential treatment, because of unfair tactics of the proprietary vendors.
 I think that open source has long won and doesn’t really need this help.
 The challenges for open source software are not rational economic ones, as the next question shows.